allo-protocol/allo-v2/contracts/core/Allo.md

  * Pool admins can add a pool manager to a pool by calling the `addPoolManager` function.
  * The function requires the `_poolId` and `_manager` address as parameters, and it grants the pool manager role to the address.
+### Add Pool Managers

+ * Pool admins can add multiple pool managers to a pool by calling the `addPoolManagers` function.
+ * The function requires the `_poolId` and an array of `_managers` addresses as parameters, and it grants the pool manager role to each address.
 ### Remove Pool Manager

  * Pool admins can remove a pool manager from a pool by calling the `removePoolManager` function.
  * The function requires the `_poolId` and `_manager` address as parameters, and it revokes the pool manager role from the address.
+### Remove Pool Managers

+ * Pool admins can remove multiple pool managers from a pool by calling the `removePoolManagers` function.
+ * The function requires the `_poolId` and an array of `_managers` addresses as parameters, and it revokes the pool manager role from each address.
 ### Recover Funds

  * The contract owner can recover funds from the contract by calling the `recoverFunds` function.